pyryikonen/rojekti/README.md

 Create a database named learn_english.
 Run the provided SQL script to create the word_pairs table.
 Configure the backend:
-Edit backend/server.js to include your MySQL database connection details and DeepL API key.
+Edit backend/server.js to include your MySQL database connection details

 Start the application: